 We’ve all been there.
 Our car or truck or motorcycle has gotten a flat tire.
 The usual culprit is the unassuming nail.
 Normally, nails are our friends.
 They hold together our essentials in life: house, wardrobes, dog houses, your child’s swing set, and our favorite paintings on the wall.
 But, in this case, the nail is not our friend.
 In fact, the lowly nail is now our worst enemy and once he’s out of our tire, nothing is off limits!

-With towing services in Northern Colorado and Wyoming, Lee’s Towing understands the frustrations of getting a flat tire.
+With towing services in Wyoming, Lee’s Towing understands the frustrations of getting a flat tire.
 We’ve put together this quick guide to help you change your flat tire and be back on your way in no time.

 5 STEPS FOR CHANGING A FLAT TIRE